ktrnka/mars-express/notes.md

 absolute value of the coef_ array and everything.
 Also I found that numpy has a numpy.random.choice that supports a probability weighting.

-Random forest notes
+## Random forest notes

--Does worse with PCA, closer to test with PCA
+* Does worse with PCA, closer to test with PCA
--In every single test the test error was way high, like over 2 stddev away from the CV error.
+* In every single test the test error was way high, like over 2 stddev away from the CV error.
 Was worse than linear regression usually
--generally it wanted shorter trees without too many features. number of trees didn't matter much
+* generally it wanted shorter trees without too many features. number of trees didn't matter much

-Gradient boosting notes
+## Gradient boosting notes
--Needed to use with multivariate wrapper so it was slow af -Fits training data better than RF, fits testing data worse than RF
+* Needed to use with multivariate wrapper so it was slow af
+* Fits training data better than RF, fits testing data worse than RF

-AdaBoost
+## AdaBoost

--Couldn't get any improvement over bagging
+* Couldn't get any improvement over bagging

-Neural network
+## Neural network

--More input noise is generally better, even with PCA -NaN continues to be a big problem
+* More input noise is generally better, even with PCA
+* NaN continues to be a big problem
--Activation function unclear but elu/relu tend to NaN more, sigmoid was preferred with PCA -Learning rate is very important even with Adam -TimeCV almost always leads to NaN at certain resolutions -PCA with high dimensions can lead to NaN
+* Activation function unclear but elu/relu tend to NaN more, sigmoid was preferred with PCA
+* Learning rate is very important even with Adam
+* TimeCV almost always leads to NaN at certain resolutions
+* PCA with high dimensions can lead to NaN
--W + b maxnorm constraint fixed NaN in one case (tried it 4x in a row and it was fixed, but didn't fix all cases) -Batch norm triggers NaN on even the first epoch.
-W constraint doesn't fix it nor does disabling dropout -Small L2 on bias = NaN immediately
+* W + b maxnorm constraint fixed NaN in one case (tried it 4x in a row and it was fixed, but didn't fix all cases)
+* Batch norm triggers NaN on even the first epoch.
+W constraint doesn't fix it nor does disabling dropout
+* Small L2 on bias = NaN immediately
--Early stopping helps prevent NaN but hurts test acc usually even with like 20 epochs patience -NaN happens whether I use Adam, RMSProp, or SGD/momentum -Adam higher eps doesn't help
+* Early stopping helps prevent NaN but hurts test acc usually even with like 20 epochs patience
+* NaN happens whether I use Adam, RMSProp, or SGD/momentum
+* Adam higher eps doesn't help
--Reducing number of outputs didn't help
+* Reducing number of outputs didn't help
--NaN in test data seemed to be happening on rows where sy was way out of the regular range so I started using the ClippedRobustScaler for that
+* NaN in test data seemed to be happening on rows where sy was way out of the regular range so I started using the ClippedRobustScaler for that
--Tried to save Keras weights to file as it trained but it requires h5py which requires a binary external that didn't install -Doing a StandardScaler after RobustScaler doesn't fix it -Feature selection doesn't fix NaN
+* Tried to save Keras weights to file as it trained but it requires h5py which requires a binary external that didn't install
+* Doing a StandardScaler after RobustScaler doesn't fix it
+* Feature selection doesn't fix NaN
--Hard coding FTL features instead of automatically selecting them didn't help
+* Hard coding FTL features instead of automatically selecting them didn't help

-Gaussian process
+## Gaussian process

--I tried it but then it was using 37gb ram and wasn't done so I had to kill it.
+* I tried it but then it was using 37gb ram and wasn't done so I had to kill it.

-Fit a linear + cos curve on time alone
+## Fit a linear + cos curve on time alone

--Didn't beat linear regression on time alone = there may not be seasonal trends at a fixed period
+* Didn't beat linear regression on time alone = there may not be seasonal trends at a fixed period

 Evaluation metrics and CV
 =========================